Cleats: How They're Made

 What Are Baseball Cleats?

-Baseball cleats are special shoes players wear during games and practice.
-They have spikes or studs on the bottom that dig into the dirt and grass.
-These spikes help players run, stop, and change direction quickly without slipping.
-Good cleats can make a big difference for players when they're running bases or fielding balls.
+Baseball cleats are specially designed footwear that athletes wear during games and practices.
+These shoes feature spikes or studs on the bottom, which penetrate the dirt and grass.
+These spikes are crucial in providing players with the traction needed to run, stop, and change direction swiftly without the risk of slipping.
+High-quality cleats can significantly influence a player's performance while running the bases or fielding incoming balls.

 Basic Materials

-Before a cleat becomes the finished product players wear on the field, it starts as several basic materials:
+Before a cleat is transformed into the finished product athletes wear on the field, it begins as several fundamental materials:

-- Leather or synthetic materials for the upper part
+- Leather or synthetic materials for the upper section

 - Rubber or plastic compounds for the soles